Improving labour skills in technical professions

 Jordanian companies have qualified professionals at their disposal in the area of water and energy efficiency.

 The project also cooperates with the Jordanian Construction Contractors Association as a representative of the labour market and with Centre of Accreditation and Quality Assurance to ensure quality and credibility of the training programmes.
-The inclusion of the private sector helps establish a sense of ownership, which in turn encourages the creation of real job opportunities.
+The inclusion of the private sector helps establish a sense of ownership, which in turn encourages the creation of actual job opportunities.